-- 72. Under the Management Agreement, the professional team of SC Bastia participated in all competitions organised by the LFP from 1997/98 up to 2016/17.
+- The Association acceded to the professional level in 1995, namely to the second division, 71. actually named Ligue 2.
+It won the French Football Cup in 1981. - 72.
+Under the Management Agreement, the professional team of SC Bastia participated in all competitions organised by the LFP from 1997/98 up to 2016/17.
 During this whole period, the Association continued to manage the amateur football teams, including the reserve team. - 73.
 During the 2016/17 season, the professional team managed by the SASP ended up last in the Ligue 1 Championship and it was relegated to Ligue 2.
-Due to its financial difficulties, the Direction Nationale du Contrôle de Gestion (DNCG the Authority controlling the French clubs' accounts) after a financial audit, relegated the SASP's professional team to National 1 (3rd Division) for the 2017/18 season. - 74.
+Due to its financial difficulties, the Direction Nationale du Contrôle de Gestion (DNCG - the Authority controlling the French clubs' accounts) after a financial audit, relegated the SASP's professional team to National 1 (3rd Division) for the 2017/18 season. - 74.
 The SASP lost its professional status since it was not participating in professional competitions anymore and, on 7 August 2017, the Association terminated the Management Agreement.
 This situation led to a judicial liquidation of the SASP (declared by the Tribunal de Commerce de Bastia on 5 September 2017) and, consequently, the SASP lost all its sporting rights, and these rights were not reallocated to the Association.
-The professional team was liquidated and the SASP was disaffiliated from LFP. - 76.
-During 2017/2018 and 2018/2019 seasons the Association competed in National 3 Championship with its "reserve team" (i.e the 5th Division).
+The professional team was liquidated and the SASP was disaffiliated from LFP. - During 2017/2018 and 2018/2019 seasons the Association competed in National 3 76.
+Championship with its "reserve team" (i.e. the 5th Division).
 The reserve team could be managed by the Association because it was not a professional team. - 77.
 Due to its sporting performance the reserve team was promoted to National 2 Championship for the 2019/20 season and to National 1 Championship for the 2020/21 season.
 Then, at the end of 2020/21 season, the reserve team acceded to professional level and played in Ligue 2 for 2021/22 season. - 79.
 The New Club was only created after 2-year gap of the liquidation of the Old Club.

-(A.3) The incompetence of FIFA DC
+(A.3)The incompetence of FIFA DC